Directory Search Results

 Scott Lankford, Ph.D.

 Professor of English, Honors Instructor, Director of the Foothill Center for a Sustainable Future

 Language Arts Division

 And by appointment, by phone, by skype, etc. --email me your available times

 Foothill/Stanford EPIC Climate Change Initiative

-In collaboration with Stanford's EPIC Program(Education Partnership to Internationalize the Curriculum) I'm piloting a Climate Change across the Curriculum program at Foothill College for 2017/18.
+In collaboration with Stanford's Education Partnership to Internationalize the Curriculum (EPIC) I'm piloting a Climate Change across the Curriculum at Foothill College -- and nationwide!